 $HOME/snowpipe-streaming/kafka_2.12-2.8.1/bin/connect-standalone.sh $HOME/snowpipe-streaming/scripts/connect-standalone.properties $HOME/snowpipe-streaming/scripts/snowflakeconnectorMSK.properties

-If everything goes well, you should something similar to screen capture below:
+If everything goes well, you should see something similar to screen capture below:

 2. Start the producer that will ingest real-time data to the MSK cluster

-Start a new Linux session by following step 3 in the section named Create a provisioned Kafka cluster and a Linux jumphost in AWS
+Start a new Linux session in step 3 by clicking on section #2 Create a provisioned Kafka cluster and a Linux jumphost in AWS in the left pane.

 curl --connect-timeout 5 http://ecs-alb-1504531980.us-west-2.elb.amazonaws.com:8502/opensky | $HOME/snowpipe-streaming/kafka_2.12-2.8.1/bin/kafka-console-producer.sh --broker-list $BS --producer.config $HOME/snowpipe-streaming/scripts/client.properties --topic streaming